Jean198/Jean198/README.md

-# Hello :wave: I am Jean, Welcome to my GitHub :hugs:
+# Hello :wave: I am Jean

+welcome to my github :hugs:

 I have a background in applied mathematics with a masters degree, and my passion is coding and developing Web Applications.